Poverty and Economic Mobility in Houston

 The acronym ALICE stands for Asset Limited, Income Constrained, and Employed.
 It represents families that are working but unable to afford all their basic necessities like housing, food, childcare, health care and transportation.
 ALICE income thresholds include a more realistic cost of living than federal poverty guidelines.

-To put things in perspective, the Texas cost-of-living in 2021 was $60,660 for a family of four and $24,528 for a single adult, which are both significantly higher than the Federal Poverty Level of $24,528 for a family of four and $12,880 for a single adult.
-ALICE income thresholds across all three counties indicate that a more realistic “survival budget” for a family of four is at least $74,508.
+To put things in perspective, the Texas cost-of-living in 2022 was $72,816 for a family of four and $26,268 for a single adult, which are both significantly higher than the Federal Poverty Level of $29,950 for a family of four and $14,880 for a single adult in 2022.
+ALICE income thresholds across all three counties indicate that a more realistic “survival budget” for a family of four is at least $78,012.
 With Harris County’s median household income below this threshold, it is no surprise we see higher portions of ALICE households in Harris County than in either Montgomery or Fort Bend counties.

 of Houston-area households struggle to afford their basic needs.

-One million households (45%) in Houston’s three-county region either live below the poverty threshold or experience ALICE.
-While the number of households in poverty has stayed relatively flat over the last decade, the number of ALICE households has continued to increase, primarily as a result of rising costs and stagnant wages.
+Over one million households (44%) in Houston’s three-county region either live below the poverty threshold or experience ALICE.
+While the number of households in poverty increased between 2010 and 2022 in the three-county region by 24%, the number of ALICE households increased at a much faster rate during the same period by 49% primarily as a result of rising costs and stagnant wages.

-Per Opportunity Insights, more than 90% of children born nationally in the 1940s grew up to earn more than their parents.
+Per Opportunity Insights, a Harvard-based research nonprofit that conducts scientific research on how to improve upward mobility, more than 90% of children born nationally in the 1940s grew up to earn more than their parents.
 But over the past 50 years, this rate has been in decline, and is now only 50%, contributing to growing income inequality across the country.
-Research from Opportunity Insights shows upward social mobility largely depends upon where one lives during childhood and the type of resources their family possesses.
+Research from Opportunity Insights shows upward economic mobility largely depends upon where one lives during childhood and the type of resources their family possesses.
 Children raised in low-income families have a much harder time securing higher incomes in adulthood.

 In Harris County, for example, the average child born between 1978 and 1983 from a low-income family (defined as families at the 25th percentile of household income) earns a household income of $33,000 at age 35.
 A low-income child of the same birth cohort in Fort Bend County earns $35,000 a year, and in Montgomery County earns $36,000 a year.
 In all three cases, the average child barely improves upon the income of the household in which they grew up.

 Within each county, one’s childhood ZIP code can tell a great deal about expected outcomes.
-On average, a child from a low-income family raised in Bellaire surrounded by a peer group from a higher-income bracket has a much greater chance of earning a higher household income (over $40,000) than a low-income child raised in Fifth Ward ($23,000).
-Similarly, a child from a low-income family who grew up in New Caney, between I-45 and I-59, earns a household income of $33,000 as an adult, compared to a low-income child from The Woodlands making around $50,000.
-About 40% of women who grew up in low-income families in Rosenberg reported being a teenage mom, compared to less than 10% of those growing up in low-income families in Sugar Land.
+On average, a child from a low-income family raised in Bellaire, a high-income community in Southwest Harris County, surrounded by a peer group from a higher-income bracket has a much greater chance of earning a higher household income (over $40,000) than a low-income child raised in Fifth Ward ($23,000), a low-income community just north of downtown Houston.
+Similarly, a child from a low-income family who grew up in New Caney, between I-45 and I-59 in Northeast Harris County, earns a household income of $33,000 as an adult, compared to a low-income child from The Woodlands, a wealthy township in south Montgomery County, making around $50,000.

 Household income at age 35 for children of low-income parents by neighborhood/census tract where they grew up in Harris County.